egar-garcia/machine-learning-engineer-nanodegree-capstone/docs/report.md

 #### 4. Evaluation and results

-In this phase was created the function to do the calculation of the evaluation metric which is RMSE (Root Mean Square Error), which is applied to measure the error in the validation set of the predictions of the closing prices against the ground truth.
+In this phase it was created the function to do the calculation of the evaluation metric which is RMSE (Root Mean Square Error), which is applied to measure the error in the validation set of the predictions of the closing prices against the ground truth.

-Also in this phase was created the code in Python to generate and automate the evaluation of the performance of the different implemented ML models, selecting a ticker symbol a data range for training and number of further trading days to do the validation.
+Also in this phase it was created the code in Python to generate and automate the evaluation of the performance of the different implemented machine learning models, selecting a ticker symbol a data range for training and number of further trading days to do the validation.

-The evaluation results comes as a data-frame, which indicates per each one of the models the RMSE of their predictions against the ground truth applied to validation set conformed of given numbers of trading days ahead.
-This is also accompanied with a plot displaying the predicted closing prices agains the real values, those evaluations are displayed in the Results section of this document.
+The evaluation results comes as a data-frame, which indicates per each one of the models the RMSE of their predictions against the ground truth applied to a validation set containing a given numbers of trading days ahead.
+This is also accompanied with a plot displaying the predicted closing prices agains the real values, those evaluations are displayed in the "Results" section of this document.

 For this phase, it was also created the code to display the reports of the performance (based on RMSE) per model and the percentage of improvement against the Linear Regression (which is the benchmarking model).

-Finally after the evaluations were performed the results were visualized and analyzed, which discussion is presented on the Results section of this report.
+Finally after the evaluations were performed the results were visualized and analyzed, which discussion is presented on the "Results" section of this report.

 ### Refinement

-The first aspect that was refined during the implementation was related with the mechanism for getting the dataset, IEX API only allows to get records for the previous 5 years, however the dataset management does not have to be limited by this constraint since an old dataset can be updated just by adding the missing records, and in this way having a mechanism for storing more data and keeping the dataset updated.
+The first aspect that was refined during the implementation was related with the mechanism for getting the dataset, the IEX's API only allows to get historical records for the previous 5 years, however the dataset management does not have to be limited by this constraint since an old dataset can be updated just by adding the missing records, and in this way having a mechanism for storing more data and keeping the dataset updated.

-Another refined aspect was related to the prediction using linear regression, the idea was do do a variation of it to instead consider as predictors the date components (day, month, year, week, day-of-week and day-of-year) wondering if they play a role in determining the closing price of the stocks, however as it will be shown in the results sections the outcomes are not really consistent.
+Another refined aspect was related to the prediction using linear regression, the idea was to do a variation of it to consider as predictors the date components (day, month, year, week, day-of-week and day-of-year) instead of just the date, wondering if they play a role in determining the closing price of the stocks, however as it will be shown in the "Results" section they do not seem to play a significant role.

 In the case of Prophet, there was just a small improvement to be out of the default values by turning on the flag `daily_seasonality` when fitting the model, matching the way that the closing stock prices are predicted, i.e. in a daily like way.
 This in general produced better results for the predictions.

 The biggest refinement was done for LSTM.
-In articles like [@stock_prices_prediction] the predicted closing prices seem to be "spectacular", however to do the prediction they use the validation set, which at the beginning seems to be like cheating, however in a second look it is actually a different approach to for the prediction mechanism.
+In studies like [@stock_prices_prediction] the predicted closing prices seem to be "spectacular", however to do the prediction they use the validation set, which at the beginning seems to be like cheating, however in a second look it is actually a different approach to for the prediction mechanism.
 In all the other methods it is assumed that the known records are used in the training set, then the closing prices of dates to predict are completely unknown, and the model just tries to infer those values based on the training data.

 However, the full potential of LTSM is reached if the dataset is periodically updated (ideally every day), that can help the model to get better predictions for the days ahead, without the need of retraining the model.
 This mechanism is identified in this project as "Long Short Term Memory - daily prediction" and the way it works is by updating the model at the end of each day and then doing the prediction for the next day.
-In this way the new data also play a role for predicting the future data without training again the model.
+In this way the new data also play a role for predicting the future data without training the model again.
 This is the mechanism in which can be reached the "spectacular" results mentioned above.

-The refinement done for LTSM was the incorporation of those two options, 1) inferring future closing prices assuming they are unknown (or if the dataset has  not being updated), similarly to the other models and which might be useful for long term predictions, and 2) taking advance of the updated dataset to do the predictions for next or future days.
+The refinement done for LTSM was the incorporation of those two options, 1) inferring future closing prices assuming they are unknown (or if the dataset has not being updated), similarly to the other models and which might be useful for long term predictions, and 2) taking advance of the updated dataset to do the predictions for the next or future days, basically it consist in constructing the subsequence used as predictor with updated data.
 Details of this implementation can be seen in the code of the function `predict` in the class `LongShortTermMemoryStockForecaster`.

 ## IV.
 Results